 Given how low maintenance pull up banners clearly are you’d be forgiven for thinking they’re not exactly long-term solutions – you would be mistaken though.

-Pull up banners can be extremely durable and last a long time however some care does need to be taken when retracting the graphic back into the base.
+Pull up banners can be extremely durable.
+That said some care does need to be taken when retracting the graphic back into the base.
 Providing the conditions are right, pull up banners can be utilised as outdoor banners.
 This is because most are printed onto vinyl, a material known to withstand even the harshest conditions.

 Pull up banners are by no means a one-off piece of marketing collateral.
 They can be used time and again across a great many locations, this makes them a good and cost effective method of advertising.